mastermeric/SPORTRADAR-DEMO/README.md

 * Updating a Game with new scores
 * Finishing the game
 * Retrieving the summary of scores which are in progress (List scores of games which are Not Finished yet)

-## Technologies
-Project is created with:
-* JAva Spring Boot Api
+* Project is created with Java Spring Boot Api
-* JUnit for TESTs
-* Date-Time parameters selected as "Unix Time Stamp" for better flexiblity and easy sorting operations.
+* NOTE: Date-Time values are used as "Unix Time Stamp" to make sorting easy.

 ## Setup
 1. Clone git repository